rancher/windows/docs/kubernetes/provisioning/provisioning_v2.md

 ## System Agent

-Instead of bootstrapping nodes directly with a Kubernetes distribution, Provisioning V2 bootstraps nodes with [System Agent](./system_agent.md), a daemon that can watch for Machine Plans and execute them on the host on Rancher's behalf.
+Instead of bootstrapping nodes directly with a Kubernetes distribution, Provisioning V2 bootstraps nodes with [System Agent](./system_agent.md) (or [Wins](./wins.md), which embeds System Agent within itself), a daemon that can watch for Machine Plans and execute them on the host on Rancher's behalf.

 While the machine plan's initial purpose is to install a Kubernetes distribution via a script provided by a [System Agent Installer](./system_agent_installer.md) image, it can continuously receive updates, which allows Rancher to uniquely support in-place upgrades of Kubernetes components on existing nodes.
 This cannot be done in most CAPI providers today.